-Jointly organized by the United Nations University and the Japan Society for the Promotion of Science (JSPS), the JSPS–UNU Postdoctoral Fellowship Programme is designed to provide promising, highly qualified, young researchers with the opportunity to conduct advanced research relevant to the main thematic focus areas of the UNU Institute for the Advanced Study of Sustainability (UNU-IAS, Tokyo) and UNU Centre for Policy Research (UNU-CPR, Tokyo), in co-operation with host researchers at Japanese universities and research institutions.
-UNU acts as the nominating authority for the JSPS–UNU Programme.
-This fellowship is aimed at candidates who have completed their doctoral degrees in the past six years and also have professional and/or research experience.
-UNU will assist in securing acceptance from host researchers for short-listed candidates.
+Jointly organized by the United Nations University and the Japan Society for the Promotion of Science (JSPS), the JSPS–UNU Postdoctoral Fellowship Programme is designed to provide promising, highly qualified, young researchers with the opportunity to conduct advanced research relevant to the main thematic focus areas of the UNU Institute for the Advanced Study of Sustainability (UNU-IAS, Tokyo) in cooperation with host researchers at Japanese universities and research institutions.
+UNU-IAS acts as the nominating authority for the JSPS–UNU Programme.
+This fellowship is aimed at candidates who have completed their doctorates in the past six years and also have professional and/or research experience.
+UNU-IAS will assist in securing acceptance from host researchers for short-listed candidates.

 Fellowships are awarded for a period of 24 months.
-Applicants must hold a doctoral degree (received on or after 2 April 2011) when the fellowship begins, or be scheduled to receive a doctoral degree before the fellowship begins.
-Japanese nationals are not eligible.
+Applicants must hold a doctoral degree (received on or after 2 April 2012) when the fellowship begins, or be scheduled to receive a doctoral degree before the fellowship begins.
+Japanese nationals are not eligible, nor are those of dual nationality if one is Japanese.
+Also, those who have permanent residency in Japan are not eligible.
+Those who have been previously awarded a Standard or Pathway Fellowship under the JSPS Postdoctoral Fellowship for Research in Japan scheme are not eligible.

 Terms of the Award

-Research proposals for JSPS–UNU Postdoctoral Fellowships should relate clearly to one of the research areas of UNU-IAS or UNU-CPR listed below, and also aim to be policy-relevant.
+Research proposals for JSPS–UNU Postdoctoral Fellowships should relate clearly to one of the research areas of UNU-IAS listed below, and also aim to be policy-relevant.

-The following research projects at UNU-IAS and UNU-CPR are accepting applications for JSPS–UNU Postdoctoral Fellows:
+The following research projects at UNU-IAS are accepting applications for JSPS–UNU Postdoctoral Fellows:

 The selected fellow will work at the forefront of applied research relevant to Governance for Sustainable Development.
 One focus of the project is governance related to the Sustainable Development Goals (SDGs) as part of the 2030 Agenda for Sustainable Development.
 This includes implementation mechanisms and governance of the SDGs at national or regional levels, comparison of implementation among different countries and actors, science–policy interface, interlinkages between the SDGs and other international agreements as well as synergies and trade-offs between targets.
-In terms of issues, our primary focus is on Goal 12 and its linkage with other relevant goals, but not limited to it.
+In terms of issues, the primary focus is on Goal 12 and Goal 17, including their linkage with other relevant goals, but is not limited to them.

 Applicants must be citizens of countries that have diplomatic relations with Japan.
 Japanese nationals are not eligible, nor are those of dual nationality if one is Japanese.
-Applicants must hold a doctoral degree on or after 2 April 2011 (i.e., the degree must have been received within six years prior to 1 April 2017), when the fellowship begins or be scheduled to receive a doctoral degree before the fellowship begins.
+Also, those who have permanent residency in Japan are not eligible.
+Applicants must hold a doctorate received on or after 2 April 2012 (i.e., the degree must have been received within six years prior to 1 April 2018), when the fellowship begins or be scheduled to receive doctorate before the fellowship begins.

 Applicants with at least 10 months research and/or professional experience are especially encouraged to apply.